Country dossier

 The through line

-Bulgaria's accessibility regime is, by EU standards, complete in its formal coverage and modest in its enforcement track record.
-The 2024 EAA-transposing amendments closed the last open gap in the law; the Ministry of e-Government has tightened public-sector monitoring since the 2024 closure of the Commission's infringement procedure; the APD has built a credible market-surveillance organisation for the private-sector track.
+Bulgaria's accessibility regime is, by EU standards, now complete in its formal coverage and modest in its enforcement track record.
+The 2025 Accessibility Requirements Act closed the last open gap in the law — three years late, under the shadow of the CJEU case that became the EU's first EAA transposition judgment.
+The Ministry of e-Government runs a steady public-sector monitoring machine; DAMTN and the sectoral service regulators are building the private-sector track from a standing start.
 What remains to test through 2026–27 is whether the penalty regime gets used at its upper end against egregious non-compliance — and whether the KZD's anti-discrimination route continues to do most of the heavy lifting for individual users.

 Read more from Disability World on the European Accessibility Act, the Web Accessibility Directive, WCAG 2.1, EN 301 549, and the UN CRPD.